 - Depending on the occupation women still make anywhere from .77 to .91 cents on the dollar less than men.
 The good news is that in younger generations the wage gap appears to be closing.

-- Women’s careers are often interrupted by family needs, both childcare and eldercare which limits their opportunity for income growth, contributes to the wage gap, and disrupts ability to save for retirement.
+- Women’s careers are often interrupted by family needs, both childcare and eldercare which limits their opportunity for income growth contributes to the wage gap, and disrupts the ability to save for retirement.

-- Many women start out in similar careers earning less than men either because of systemic bias or because men have better negotiating skills.
+- Many women start out in similar careers earning less than men either because of systemic bias.

 - Widows who left the finances up to the men in their lives are in need of guidance and a trusted adviser.

-- Over the next 20 years baby-boomer women will inherit wealth from both their parents and their spouses creating a need for sound investment advice.
+- Over the next 20 years, baby-boomer and millennial women will inherit wealth from both their parents and their spouse

 That is why it is so vital that women plan, save, and invest now: it’s the most empowering way to secure your financial future.